-I just can’t get over the epic intensity of color that you get form Cricut Infusible Inks and how durable the Cricut products feel in comparison to iron-on vinyl.
-I’m not saying HTV is bad, but this just FEELS different–which is very cool.
+I just can't get over the epic intensity of color that you get from Cricut Infusible Inks and how durable the Cricut products feel in comparison to iron-on vinyl.
+I'm not saying HTV is bad, but this just FEELS different--which is very cool.

 The biggest difference is that for the Cricut infusible ink transfer sheets (what we are using for this project) and the pens markers you need to use compatible blanks as a base material.